- Fast Information

-Shipping a car to Africa safely is our main objective, First Base Freight have been shipping vehicles to Africa for over 10 years very successfully by both roll on/roll off and by container services.
+Shipping vehicles to Africa safely is our main objective, First Base Freight have been shipping vehicles to Africa for over 10 years very successfully by both roll on/roll off and by container services.
 We offer only a first class service at affordable prices and can assist anyone looking at exporting their vehicle to any part of Africa from the UK, Germany or Belgium every week.

 Our car shipping services to Africa operate from Tilbury, Sheerness, Immingham, Southampton or Teesport to the North, East, South and West Africa.
 Our fast and reliable vessels offer peace of mind to anyone looking to ship a saloon car, 4 x 4, van, truck or even a trailer to Africa.

 Our car shipping services to West Africa operate to Abidjan, Cotonou, Lagos, Tema, Dakar, Conakry, Freetown, Banjul, Pointe Noire and Libreville almost every week from out of Tilbury near London.
 In South Africa our main ports by roll on/roll off is to Durban, East London, Port Elizabeth with Cape Town being serviced by container only.
 We can also ship any vehicle to Mombasa, Maputo, Tanzania and Beira safely every week from many UK ports.

 Car shipping costs to Africa